Cree Lambeck, B.Ed., M.A., R.P. (she/her)

 Cree Lambeck, B.Ed., M.A.

-In response to a reported lack of resources in the areas of women's and perinatal mental health services, I established Cherry Tree Counselling & Psychotherapy Services in 2017.
+In response to a reported lack of resources in the areas of women's and perinatal mental health services, Cree established Cherry Tree Counselling & Psychotherapy Services in 2017.
 Cherry trees represent mortality, mindfulness and living in the present, holding a rich and special meaning in Japanese culture.
-So stunning, yet so brief in their glory, the natural beauty of the blossoms serves as a visual reminder that our lives too are precious, transient and impermanent.
+So stunning, yet so brief in their glory, the natural beauty of the blossoms serves as a visual reminder that our lives are also precious, transient and impermanent.
 As we go forward, we can learn to engage with the space we are in, to find joy, passion and renewal in the small gifts tucked inside each day.

-I look forward to connecting with new clients, working with current clients and colleagues on shared professional passions and building positive therapeutic relationships and communities.
+Cree loves connecting with new clients, working with current clients and colleagues on shared professional passions and building positive therapeutic relationships and communities.